FrankRidder/BoxTurtleLid/README.md

 ## BOM

-- 4 x 2020 Extrusion 360mm (Note: Can optionally 4e printed - see stl's)
+- 4 x 2020 Extrusion 360mm (Note: 5th on should be printed, the others can optionally be printed - see stl's)
-> 3mm Clear acylic panel cut as follows..
+> 3mm Clear acylic panel cut as follows:
 - Top: 370 x 225
 - Front: 370 x 154
 - Rear: 370 x 54